Active Vapor-Based Robotic Wiper: Introduction

 \section{Introduction}

-\IEEEPARstart{O}{wing} to the increase in the number of elderly persons living alone and the labor shortage, researchers have studied household robots performing various houseworks~\cite{Paolo2000,Wake2020}, such as window-wiping~\cite{Leidner2016AR,Katayama2021} and water-pouring~\cite{Schenck2017VisualCC,KiyokawaPour,Tsuchiya2019}.
-To expand the use of robots in home environment applications, it is necessary to recognize more diversified objects than ever before.
-The robot must robustly recognize any type of target object surface to make accurate contact with fragile household objects so that the robot gripper does not damage or break the target object.

-In particular, optical cameras are difficult to capture the plane normal of a mirror and a transparent object without any diffuse reflection surfaces because specular reflection or light transmission occurs on non-Lambertian surfaces~\cite{ReviewTrans}.
-To clean the window or mirror surfaces using a home robot, we need to achieve a robotic system that can recognize and wipe them without using the automatic wiping-specific machines previously proposed~\cite{Miyake2003,Miyake2006,Imaoka2010,Hong2020,Li2021}.
+For robots to be useful in home environments, they must recognize a wide range of objects.
+The robot must identify target object surfaces accurately to avoid damaging fragile items.
+Recognizing the plane normal of mirrors and transparent objects is challenging due to specular reflection or light transmission on non-Lambertian surfaces.
+To enable robots to clean windows and mirrors, a system that identifies and wipes these surfaces without specific machines~\cite{Miyake2006,Imaoka2010} is needed.

-In this study, we propose to spray water vapor on such surfaces.
-As a result, we can control the visibility of the mirror and transparent surfaces, and then estimate their plane normals.
-First, we developed a robotic wiper system based on the \textit{Active Vapor} method as shown in~\figref{system}.
-Second, the robot system generates a cross-shaped misted area by actively spraying water vapor onto the target plane using an ultrasonic humidifier attached to a gripper mounted on the robot arm.
-Third, the robot wipes based on the estimated plane normal with contact-force-regulated linear motions.

-In our experiments, the developed robotic wiper performed plane normal estimation for a mirror and transparent glass and contact-regulated wiping motion to clean a mirror and a transparent window.
-The proposed method can estimate the azimuth angle with small errors of less than $4.2^{\circ}$ and $5.8^{\circ}$ for a mirror and transparent glass, respectively.
+This study proposes using water vapor to enhance the visibility of mirrors and transparent surfaces for plane normal estimation.
+This is the first attempt to develop a robotic wiper system based on the \textit{Active Vapor} method, shown in~\figref{system}.
+The system creates a misted area by spraying water vapor with an ultrasonic humidifier attached to a robot arm gripper.
+The robot then wipes the surfaces based on the estimated plane normal with regulated contact force.
+Experiments demonstrated that the robotic wiper accurately estimated plane normals for mirrors and transparent glass and performed effective wiping.
+The method estimated the azimuth angle with errors less than $4.2^{\circ}$ for mirrors and $5.8^{\circ}$ for transparent glass.

-This study makes three contributions. \begin{enumerate} \item To the best of our knowledge, we first present an Active Vapor method that creates a cross-shaped misted area for transparent objects and mirrors by splaying water vapor while moving a robot arm. \item The experimental results show that the azimuth angle can be estimated with an accuracy of approximately $6^{\circ}$ or less in a real environment subject to physical constraints, such as the time until the water vapor disappears. \item We comprehensively discuss the limitations and future improvements of this novel sensing for non-Lambertian surfaces.
-Concretely, we summarize other types of water vapor, contact control methods, dependencies at room temperature, and improved normal estimation. \end{enumerate}